EQ Bank is an online bank offering highly competitive interest rates on saving accounts and GICs.

 A 100% honest EQ Bank Review

 Many people have questions about EQ Bank because it’s a fairly new face on the Canadian online banking scene.
 However, they have a longer history than you might think!
-They also offer some of the best savings accounts available to Canadians.
+They also offer some of the best savings accounts and GIC rates available to Canadians.

-EQ Bank is definitely legit.
+EQ Bank is definitely safe.
 The super high-interest rates on savings accounts and GICs make EQ Bank seem too good to be true, but they’re definitely for real.
 I’ve been banking with EQ Bank for years, and they’ve been nothing but awesome the whole time!
+EQ Bank is an established, trustworthy, recognized and insured Canadian financial institution.

 Is EQ Bank covered by CDIC?